Rosuav/Gypsum/plugins/README.rst

 - int input(mapping(string:mixed) subw,string line)

-  An input hook is very similar in structure to a command processor, with the following distinctions:
+  An input hook looks very similar to a command processor, but take note of the following distinctions:

   * The intention is for a hook to manipulate text that would be sent to the